TaewonKim-Kaist16/Capstone1_2021Spring/README.md

 It publishes relative red ball positions as a “/red_position” topic and relative green ball position as a “/green_position” topic.
 The topic type is core_msgs::ball_position.

+In the core_msgs::ball_position, the direction of img_x and img_y is shown below.
+You can just say img_x as right direction and img_y as front direction.

+vision sensor view direction: ^ img_x direction: >
+img_y direction: ^

 ### Usage

 ```console